ReactionMechanismGenerator/RMG-Py/README.md

 and [Prof. Richard West's research group](http://www.northeastern.edu/comocheng/) at [Northeastern University](http://www.northeastern.edu/).

-The most official repository is at https://github.com/GreenGroup/RMG-Py.
+The most official repository can be found on github and is located at https://github.com/GreenGroup/RMG-Py.
-There are some instructions at  http://greengroup.github.com/RMG-Py/ including details on [how to install RMG-Py](http://greengroup.github.com/RMG-Py/users/rmg/installation/index.html) and its numerous dependencies.
+Instructions on how to use RMG can be found in the [Documentation](http://greengroup.github.io/RMG-Py/) including details on [how to install RMG-Py](http://greengroup.github.com/RMG-Py/users/rmg/installation/index.html) and its numerous dependencies.